Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

 \begin{proof} We will apply Theorem~\ref{thm:sdf09234}.
+Every connected component of $\|\hat \cV\|$ meets the front face $ \{0\} \times \|\cV_0\|$.
+For every component we choose a base point in this front face.
+We then define the function

-We choose base points in every connected component of $ \{0\} \times \|\cV_0\| \subseteq \hat \cV$ and let $e(x) := d(*_{x},x)$ be the distance between $x$ and the chosen base point $*_{x}$ in the component of $x$.
-One can check that $e$ satisfies the three conditions listed in Section \ref{ekfjweofjweoifewfwefwefewf}.
+where $*_{x}$ denotes the chosen base point $*_{x}$ in the component of $x$.
+This function is Lipschitz continuous with Lipschitz constant~$1$.
+It is therefore uniformly continuous and controlled.
+By Corollary \ref{lem:sdf234r2} the bornology on the pieces $\|\cV_{n}\|$ is the bornology of metrically bounded subsets.
+This implies that $e$ is also bornological.
+Consequently, $e$ satisfies the three conditions listed in Section \ref{ekfjweofjweoifewfwefwefewf}.
 Furthermore note that the family $(\{e \le n\})_{n \in \IN}$ of subsets is a cofinal sequence in the bornology $\cB_{ \hat \cV}$.
 Hence the hybrid structure determined by $e$ is the $\cC_{0}$-structure.